OpenFortranProject/ofp-sdf/README.md

 for transforming CAF programs to extend the features of existing CAF compilers as well as to support compilation with non-CAF compilers.

 The OFP parser is based on the Syntax Definition Formalism [SDF2] used by [Stratego/XT].
+An [ANTLR]-based [OFP parser] also exists to support legacy projects.
+The latter repository is no longer under active development.

 ## <a name="installing-ofp">Installing OFP</a>  ##